Germany criticises arrests of Russian demonstrators

-BERLIN A top German foreign ministry official on Tuesday criticised the arrest of more than 1,000 demonstrators in Russia and said Beriln expected them to be released swiftly.
+BERLIN (Reuters) - A top German foreign ministry official on Tuesday criticised the arrest of more than 1,000 demonstrators in Russia and said Beriln expected them to be released swiftly.

 Baton-wielding riot police broke up anti-corruption protests in Moscow and other Russian cities on Monday before a court sentenced opposition leader Alexei Navalny to his second prison term this year.